5 Favorite Off the Beaten Path Restaurants In & Around OKC

 Julia Wells

 Julia is a Jersey girl turned Okie!
 She graduated from MICA with a BFA.
 She moved to Oklahoma, her husband's home state, almost ten years ago.
-Seven years ago, her family moved to the country and bought a farm.
+Almost 10 years ago, her family moved to the country and bought a farm.
 She runs the day to day operations of the farm, The Humble Hive Homestead, where they raise poultry, pork and beef for the community.
 Julia also home schools their two boys.
 When not wrangling 2 and 4 legged critters, she enjoys quilting, reading, and creating custom art.
-She has a big garden, loves food preservation and cooking.
-She loves coffee with way too much cream and sugar.
+She loves to read thrillers and coffee with way too much cream and sugar.